 As I have already created a recipe for a vegan mac and cheese, so I decided to make this version with cheese.
 That said, I see no reason (save for the size of your baking tin) why you couldn’t combine the two.

 So!
 This recipe is gluten free, vegetarian, FODMAP friendly, low in lactose and straight up HEAVEN.
 It can also be adapted to be completely vegan, using the mac and cheese link above.

 - The fennel in this bolognese adds flavour and acts as an aromatic base.
 It doesn’t taste like fennel, but adds a texture reminiscent of caramelised onion.
-You could probably try some finely chopped carrot as a replacement, although I haven’t tried that.
+You can also use chopped carrots.

 - Freezing the tofu makes SO MUCH difference to the texture.
 I buy a couple of blocks and keep them in the freezer (as you would mince) for when inspiration strikes.
 A quick reminder of the freezing tofu benefits is written up nicely here.

 - If you’d like to make this a ~slightly~ more nutritious dish, you could add a little extra veg to the bolognese.
 Think finely chopped spinach, zucchini or grated pumpkin.
 Keep in mind that you might need to separate it into two dishes if the bolognese swells in size significantly.